-Electric Drive: Have a licensed electrician provide power to the machine per the National Electrical Code ANSI/NFPA 70 and local codes.
-For customer safety and ease of use, a motor on / off switch may be mounted on the conveyor.
+Have a licensed electrician provide power to the machine per the National Electrical Code ANSI/NFPA 70 and local codes.
+For customer safety and ease of use, a motor disconnect switch may be mounted on the conveyor depending on options ordered.